 - Acting for Regis Corporation in connection with its sale and subsequent franchise of substantially all of its mall-based salons and its sale and subsequent franchise of its UK businesses

-- Acting for THRE in connection with a real estate financing transaction
+- Acting for THRE (Lender) in connection with a real estate financing transaction

 - Acting for Global Loan Agency Services as incoming Note Trustee in connection with the Fairhold securitisation

-- Acting for creditors of Lehman Brothers International Europe in the Waterfall litigation in connection with the distribution of LBIE’s surplus
+- Acting for a member of the senior creditor group of litigants in the Waterfall litigation in connection with the distribution of Lehman Brothers International Europe's surplus

 - Acting for a distressed investor in connection with Lehman Brothers International Europe's claims trading